 Horizon Teachers are looking for an experienced Behaviour Mentor to work in a Pupil Referral Unit based in Southwark.
-This is a long-term role for the remainder of the academic year.
+This is a long-term role to start from April 2020.

 Horizon Teachers are working with a small school in two locations within Southwark.
 Their focus is to use the power of education to transform lives.
 They offer an education to students who have been permanently excluded or who are at risk of exclusion.
 Some students in Key Stage 4 are able to return to mainstream school but most Years 10 and 11 students remain at the school until they are 16.
 At Key stage 4, the curriculum is designed to meet the needs of learners through a range of academic and vocational courses.